intel/llvm/sycl/doc/design/KernelProgramCache.md

 ## Rationale behind caching

-During SYCL program execution SYCL runtime will create internal objects representing kernels and programs, it may also invoke JIT compiler to bring kernels in a program to executable state.
+During SYCL program execution, SYCL runtime will create internal objects representing kernels and programs, it may also invoke JIT compiler to bring kernels in a program to executable state.
 Those runtime operations are quite expensive, and in some cases caching approach can be employed to eliminate